dshawul/Scorpio/INSTALL.md

 If you can't get this to work, send me an email at dshawul at yahoo.com, and I will do my best to assist.

+## Advanced user -- Optimizing MiniBatch size

+Usually the best batch size is an integer multiple of the number of multiprocessors (SMs) of the GPU.
+You can use device.exe, located in the `nnprobe-OS-gpu` directory, to determine the number of SMs of your GPU

+      ./device -n    # number of multiprocessors
+      ./device       # gives detail information about your GPU

+If the number of SMs is 40, try 40, 80, 120, 160, 200 etc. Usually 1x or 2x is enough.
+Also, the smaller the net or the less powerful the GPU, the more multiples you want to try.
+If you get a small increase in pps going from 80 to 120, the smaller batch size i.e. 80 since it results in less overhead and a more selective tree.